charrann12/diceGame/README.md

-# Drum_kit
+# diceGame
-This is a website having a Drum Kit, which is made using HTML, CSS, Js
+This is a website having a dice game, which is made using HTML, CSS, Js